trey-rosius/cdk_group_chat/content/using_graphql_codegen/create_cdk_project.md

 `cdk init --language=typescript`

-Once created, open up the app your IDE and lets proceed.
+Once created, open up the app in your IDE and let's proceed.

 ### Dependencies